wlion/coding-challenge-api/README.md

      - Categories (multi-select)
      - Author (select)
      - Date (hidden/disabled - auto-populate based on current date)
-   - Upon submit, form should send a `POST` request to the server and update the view with the new post data on success.
+   - Upon submit, form should send a `POST` request to the server.
+On success, form should hide and the new post should be added to the list of posts.
-   - Includes a "Add New" button to toggle the view of the form.
+   - Includes a "Add New" and "Cancel" buttons to toggle the view of the form.
 When visible, the form can simply display above list of posts.

 3) Has a form to filter the list of posts.
 Can filter by: